top of page

 ENGAGEMENT MARKETING

-Engagement Marketing is the use of targeted customer interactions.
-After analyzing sales data within consumer behavior, meaningful content and experiences can be created that evoke desirable emotions in the target audience and ultimately create an interaction – an action.
+Engagement marketing involves targeted customer interactions.
+Based on analysis of consumer behavior data, it focuses on creating meaningful content and experiences that evoke desired emotions in the target audience and ultimately drive interaction and action.

 EPS FILE (ENCAPSULATED POSTSCRIPT FILE)